 The most successful way to collect child support is by direct withholding from the obligated parent’s paycheck.
 A child support order can require the employer to withhold the money that is ordered for child support, and send it to the family support registry.

-When a parent has failed to pay child support, the first step in taking action via the court is typically to file a motion of contempt.
+When a parent has failed to pay child support, the first step in taking action via the court is typically to file a motion of contempt through a child support attorney.
 Once this motion has been filed, a hearing will be held to determine if the other parent has violated child support orders.

 If the court finds the nonpaying parent in contempt, it can order enforcement remedies that include:

-If you are a parent needing help getting child support, modifying an existing child support order, or collecting unpaid back child support you’ve come to the right place.
+If you are a parent needing help getting a child support lawyer in Denver, modifying an existing child support order, or collecting unpaid back child support you’ve come to the right place.
 Our experienced team at Lewis & Matthews P.C. can help.